Pranknet: Phone and computer hijacking

 Beginning in July 2009, "Dex" began hijacking phone numbers of U.S. businesses and had them forwarded to his Skype account.
-Claiming to be an authority from a particular business, he calls a phone company and claims they have no dial tone.
-He then requests that all calls be forwarded to the number he provides.
+Pretending to be an authority from a particular business, he would first call a phone company and claim they have no dial tone, then request that all calls be forwarded to the number he provided.

 On July 7, "Dex" took over incoming calls of the Olympic Game Farm in Port Angeles, Washington, making obscene sexual comments to customers who called.
 On July 11, he repeated the stunt with the Fun 4 All amusement park in Chula Vista, California.
-On July 13 he took over incoming calls to a Best Western in Jacksonville, Florida for over 12 hours.
+On July 13, he took over incoming calls to a Best Western in Jacksonville, Florida for over 12 hours.
 In one interaction, a woman called to find out if her husband had arrived and was told first that he had been in an accident, and then that he was having sex with a man in his room and did not wish to be disturbed.
 On July 15, "Dex" controlled incoming calls to a Hilton Garden Inn in Tulsa, Oklahoma.
 He told people inquiring about a shuttle to take a cab and they'd be reimbursed.
 He told some callers the hotel had a swine flu outbreak and told other callers the hotel was in the midst of a hostage situation.

 Talking hotel front desk clerks through a series of steps using TeamViewer, "Dex" has posed as a corporate headquarters IT supervisor and taken remote control of hotel computers.